 That was the goal when Jen and I worked on this behind-the-door storage rack; I needed some extra storage for two tween girls in one bathroom – because come on, at 11 and 12 you know the ‘girly stuff’ is only going to get worse.

-The original idea was to attach this behind-the-door storage unit to the back of the door – and with the proper drywall anchors you totally can – I just decided to go with the wall for more stability; so that their hair products and nail polish won’t jostle around.
+The original idea was to attach this behind-the-door storage unit to the back of the door – and with the proper drywall anchors you totally can – I just decided to go with the wall for more stability; so that their hair products and nail polish won’t jostle around, of course, this is just one of many storage solutions we’ve come up with but we decided to go with behind the door.

 Just look at that unused space!